-The Douglas/Gates School Construction fund is used to account for the construction of the new Douglas/Gates elementary school.
+The Douglas & Gates elementary school construction fund is used to account for the construction of the new Douglas & Gates elementary school.

 The nonmajor governmental funds consist of other special revenue and capital projects that are aggregated and presented in the nonmajor governmental funds column on the governmental funds financial statements.
 The following describes the general use of these fund types: